lethang7794/aws-sa-associate-saac03/0052-tutorials-dojo-exams/tutorials-dojo-tips-and-tricks.md

 ### Amazon Aurora: High performance managed relational database engine

-> Aurora Auto Scaling vs Aurora Serverless
+> [!NOTE] Aurora Auto Scaling vs Aurora Serverless
 >
 > - [Aurora Auto Scaling](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Aurora.Integrating.AutoScaling.html): Dynamically adjusts the number of Aurora Replicas (reader DB instances) provisioned for an Aurora DB cluster.
 > - [Aurora Serverless](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/aurora-serverless-v2.html): On-demand, autoscaling the capacity of Aurora DB cluster resource

-> Aurora Serverless
+> [!NOTE] Aurora Serverless
 >
 > - The DB instance cannot be changed from Provisioned to Serverless after created.
 > - After the DB instanced is created, need to use AWS Database Migration Service (AWS DMS) to migrate data from the existing DB cluster to a new Aurora Serverless database.

-> Aurora Custom Endpoint: provides load-balanced database connections based on criteria other than the read-only or read-write capability of the DB instances
+> [!NOTE] Aurora Custom Endpoint: provides load-balanced database connections based on criteria other than the read-only or read-write capability of the DB instances

-> Aurora - Reader endpoint:
+> [!NOTE] Aurora - Reader endpoint:
 >
 > - A reader endpoint for an Aurora DB cluster provides load-balancing support for read-only connections to the DB cluster

-> Aurora Failover: Automatically handled by Amazon Aurora
+> [!NOTE] Aurora Failover: Automatically handled by Amazon Aurora
 >
 > 1. If you have an Amazon Aurora Replica
 >